flashcodes-themayankjha/Fknotes.nvim/readme.md

 ## Contributing

 Contributions are welcome!
-Please feel free to open an issue or submit a pull request.
+If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
+We would love to have you as a contributor!

+If you like this plugin, please consider giving it a ⭐ on GitHub to show your support and to help others discover it.

 ## License